IBM/SalesEnablement-test-repo/docs/Part 3/01 Introduction.md

 The IBM Power Virtual Server (PowerVS) physical servers are located in IBM data centers, distinct from the IBM Cloud servers.
 They have separate networks and direct-attached storage.
 The environment is in its own pod and the internal networks are fenced but offer connectivity options to meet client requirements.
 This infrastructure design enables PowerVS to maintain key enterprise software certification and support as the PowerVS architecture is identical to certified on-premises infrastructure.
-The virtual servers, also known as instances, logical partitions (LPAR), or virtual machines (VMs) run on IBM Power hardware with the PowerVM hypervisor.
+The virtual servers, also known as instances (VSI), logical partitions (LPAR), or virtual machines (VMs) run on IBM Power hardware with the PowerVM hypervisor.

-The key parameters for a PowerVS instance are:
+The key parameters for a PowerVS VSI are:

 - **Instance name**: The PowerVS instance name will appear in the IBM Cloud Portal under the list of instances within a service.
 Specify a name that is easily understood and recognized.